Soybean Uses

 vacuum-cleaner-268179_1920.jpg

-From soy-based carpet backing to walls and ceilings filled with soy'-based insulation, new uses for soy materialize all around us.
-The soybean checkoff helps fun the development of new soy-based products enter the market in five main target areas, including adhesives, coatings and printing inks, lubricants, plastics and solvents.
+From soy-based carpet backing to walls and ceilings filled with soy-based insulation, new uses for soy materialize all around us.
+The soybean checkoff helps fund the development of new soy-based products that enter the market in five main target areas, including adhesives, coatings and printing inks, lubricants, plastics and solvents.

 Sources and Additional Resources: